syncfusion-content/wpf-docs/wpf/OLAPGrid/How-To/Apply-Formatting-for-Measure-elements.md

 The values of measure and value element can be formatted by using the `Format` property of corresponding elements.
 The following types of formats are supported by measure and value elements.

+* Currency
 * Percent
+* Number
 * Date
+* Scientific
+* Accounting
+* Time
+* Fraction
+* HexaDecimal
+* Decimal
+* RoundTrip
+* General
+* FixedPoint
+* Custom
+* None

+N> Suppose you are adding the elements into the ValueElements, You should enable the `DisplayMeasuresInDesiredOrder` property to true which is availble in OlapReport.

 ## Percent format

 This format helps to display the values of measure and value element in percentage format.

 Refer to the below code sample to format the measure element values in percentage format.

 {% tabs %}

 {% highlight c# %}

+MeasureElements measureElementGroup = new MeasureElements();
-this.OlapGrid1.CategoricalElements.Add(new MeasureElement() { ElementName = "Sales Amount", Format = NumberFormat.Percent });
+measureElementGroup.Elements.Add(new MeasureElement() { ElementName = "Sales Amount", Format = NumberFormat.Percent });
+olapReport.CategoricalElements.Add(measureElementGroup);

 {% endhighlight %}